AlexanderZaytsev/react-native-i18n/README.md

 `$ npm install react-native-i18n --save`

 After installing the npm package you need to link the native modules.
+If you're using React-Native < 0.29 install [rnpm](https://github.com/rnpm/rnpm) with the command `npm install -g rnpm` and then link the library with the command `rnpm link`.
+If you're using React-Native >= 0.29 just link the library with the command `react-native link`.
 You can do so using [rnpm](https://github.com/rnpm/rnpm).

-`$ rnpm link react-native-i18n`

 Or you can do it manually as follows: